thosgood/this-weeks-finds/markdown/151-200/week175.md

     >In the modern calendar, July has 31 days and is adjacent to August.

-Yeah - I only remembered that a few days ago, after writing that issue of This Week\'s Finds.
+Yeah - I only remembered that a few days ago, after writing that issue of This Week's Finds.
 As a kid I refused to remember how many days were in each month, since it seemed hopelessly arbitrary and ugly - an all-too-human invention, rather than something intrinsic to the universe.
 Also, I was never fond of the mnemonic